This page lists our data that is available in multiple formats, including machine readable, static datasets, RSS feeds, and more.

 We offer several ways for you to receive automatic updates on press releases, disaster declarations, our latest blog posts, and information from our partners.
+The data feeds page is intended to be a one stop shop for FEMA's open data.
+This data is intended for use by our whole community stakeholders and you can find more information about the metadata within each dataset.
 Click on the icons next to the sources below to open the data in your preferred format.

-If you would like to see the data sources below available in another format, let us know on the Contact Us page.
+If you would like to see the data sources below available in another format, let us know via OpenFEMA@fema.dhs.gov.

 FEMA offers some of its public data in machine readable format via an Application Programming Interface (API).